AGRICULTURE EXHIBITS AND COMPETITIONS

-Qualified and experienced stock handlers (have three to five years stock handling experience and must have the approval of Calgary Stampede management) sourced by the committees will undertake the preparation of animals for events.
+Qualified and experienced stock handlers sourced by the committees (three to five year stock handling experience and must have the approval of Calgary Stampede management) will undertake the preparation of animals for events.

-Livestock under the care of the Calgary Stampede will have access to fresh water (based upon participation schedule).
+Livestock under the care of the CS will have access to fresh water. (based upon participation schedule)

-Livestock under the care of the Calgary Stampede will have access to good quality daily feed (based upon participation schedule).
+Livestock under the care of the CS will have access to good quality feed daily (based upon participation schedule)

 1.8 Consent for Release of Necropsy Information